If you are not continuing from the previous section, first Reset, then retrieve

 w’2 / (u’2 + v’2).

 - The Kanthar-Clayson equations are the default for all input meteorological data except NARR.
 To use these equations rather than TKE for mixing, the option must be selected in the menu.
 Open Menu #7, press Reset, and select the Kanthar-Clayson radio-button for vertical turbulence and Computed from U/T profile for stability.
 Save the changes and run the model.
-Comparing the NARR plume with the WRF plume shows that the NARR concentrations are much lower although the timing is comparable.
-In this case, neither used the TKE field and the primary difference was the underlying meteorological data.
+Comparing the NARR plume with the WRF plume shows that the NARR concentrations are lower, but the timing and shape of the plumes is comparable.
+In this case, neither used the TKE field and both used the same turbulence and stability schemes.
+The only difference between the two calculations was the underlying meteorological data, WRF versus NARR.

 - Before re-running the TKE calculation with NARR, explicitly select the TKE radio-button.
 The TKE field only provides information about the total turbulence.
 The turbulence partition between the vertical and horizontal components must be defined (the anisotropy ratio).
 The default calculation assumes a value of 0.18.
 By selecting None in the turbulence anisotropy factors section of the Menu #7, HYSPLIT will compute the factors using the Kanthar-Clayson equations.
 Save the changes and run the model.
 The result shows a plume that seems more similar, in terms of timing and peak concentration, to the WRF calculation that did not use the TKE.
 Note that when the anisotropy ratio is fixed, the mixed layer depth is not required because the mixing is defined at all levels.
 However, if the anisotropy factors are set to zero, the model will use the turbulence equations to compute the anisotropy factors within the PBL and default assumption (vertical=horizontal) above the PBL height.